Zamiell/isaac-faq/directories-and-save-files.md

 ## What are the save files called?

-- If you do not use SteamCloud, folder #4 will contain the files:
+- If you do not use `SteamCloud`, folder #4 will contain the files:
   - persistentgamedata1.dat
   - persistentgamedata2.dat
   - persistentgamedata3.dat
-- If you use SteamCloud, folder #5 will contain the files:
+- If you use `SteamCloud`, folder #5 will contain the files:
   - rep_persistentgamedata1.dat
   - rep_persistentgamedata2.dat
   - rep_persistentgamedata3.dat